LuanEdCosta/copy-image-clipboard/README.md

 ## :page_with_curl: About

 This library helps you to copy JPG and PNG images to clipboard easily.
 Can be used with React, Vue, Angular and other web frameworks.

+It uses the new browser Clipboard API and has **no external dependencies**.

 ## :white_check_mark: Installation